 24. If a student can place out of a Math Pathway course, do they still need to take a Math Pathways General Education course?

-If a student has AP, dual, or college credit for the Math Pathways course, the student does not still need to take a Math Pathways General Education course.
-If the student does not have credit, the institution has the authority to indicate the systemwide Gen Ed Math Bucket is satisfied, but the student cannot complete the systemwide Gen Ed with less than 34 credit hours.
+If a student has earned credit for the Math Pathways course, either through transfer or through one of the standardized exams covered in the KBOR Credit by Examination Policy (Chapter II in the KBOR Policy Manual), the student does not still need to take a Math Pathways General Education course.
+If the student does not have equivalent credit, the institution has the authority to indicate the systemwide Gen Ed Math Bucket is satisfied, but the student cannot complete the systemwide Gen Ed with less than 34 credit hours.

 25. Are students required to take any standardized tests in Kansas to place into, or out of, a Math Pathway course?